menu

 kayaking with river dolphins in asia

 The Mekong River in Cambodia breathes with mystery and spirituality.
 The river has long been revered by the Khmer people, and its sandy banks are dotted with ancient temples and shrines.
 Local legends abound about the river, from stories of mysterious creatures lurking beneath the surface (like the Mekong giant catfish, which is real and grows to 10 feet long) to tales of religious spirits and healing powers.
 The best part?
-There are Irrawaddy river dolphins in the Mekong River!
+There are river dolphins in the Mekong River!

-Not just because of how rare and endangered Irrawaddy river dolphins are, but because these elusive cuties are only found in a couple of places in the world.
+Cue the happy tears, because this is something I never dreamed that I’d see.
+Not just because of how rare and endangered the Irrawaddy river dolphin is, but because these elusive cuties are only found in a couple of places in the world.
 And accessing those places is extremely difficult.

-How to see Irrawaddy river dolphins in the Mekong River & why it’s so dangerous
+Where to see Irrawaddy river dolphins (and why it’s so dangerous)

 Irrawaddy river dolphin Cambodia BBC Wildlife Magazine

-Before paddling into a flooded forest to quietly observe some of the just 80 Irrawaddy River dolphins left in the wild, we took an 8 hour bus from Bangkok to Phnom Penh, Cambodia’s capital, and another 6 hour bus to Kratié.
 Finally, a physical 5+ hour kayaking trip (upstream with rapids and whirlpools to navigate) brought us to the still water of the Kampi dolphin pool.

 It’s CRITICAL to note that Cambodia has an estimated 4 to 6 million active landmines and unexploded ordnances (UXOs) left over from decades of war during the Khmer Rouge (a brutal communist regime that ruled Cambodia from 1975 to 1979).